GhaidaALruwais/cse15l-lab-reports/LabReport3.md

 gb-2002-3-5-research0022.txt

 ```
-In the example above the path to the current directory is "/technical/biomed".
+In the code block above the path to the current directory is "/technical/biomed".
+I aim to find where the pattern
+"clinical trials" exist in "biomed" by using grep -l "clinical trials" \*.
+The \* indicates the grep -l command to
+search all the files in "biomed" directory.
+The result was a list of file names that contain "clinical trials".
 #### grep -l "pattern" "specificFilesToLookIn"